eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 tightly coupled system.
 The centralized interface repositories are usually seen as a single point of failure.

-In a data-centric architecture, your design focuses on the data each the application produces and decides to share rather than on the Interfaces' operations and the internal processing that produced them.
+In a data-centric architecture, your design focusses on the data each the application produces and decides to share rather than on the Interfaces' operations and the internal processing that produced them.